jcarlosverase/for-developers-gcp-cloud-function-java/README.md

 curl -i -X DELETE "http://localhost:8080/bob"

 ```
-# Output: Hello World!

 To deploy the function with an HTTP trigger, run the following command in the helloworld-gradle directory:
 ```
 gcloud auth login
-gcloud config set project PROJECT_ID gcloud functions deploy my-first-function --region europe-west3  --entry-point functions.HelloWorld --runtime java17 --trigger-http --memory 512MB --allow-unauthenticated --timeout 90 --min-instances 0 --max-instances 1 --service-account hello-world-function-sa@for-developers-343319.iam.gserviceaccount.com
+gcloud config set project PROJECT_ID gcloud functions deploy user-function-manual --region europe-west3  --entry-point functions.UserFunction --runtime java17 --trigger-http --memory 512MB --allow-unauthenticated --timeout 90 --min-instances 0 --max-instances 1 --service-account user-function@test1-358908.iam.gserviceaccount.com
 ```
-where my-first-function is the registered name by which your function will be identified in the console, and --entry-point specifies your function's fully qualified class name (FQN).
+where user-function-manual is the registered name by which your function will be identified in the console, and --entry-point specifies your function's fully qualified class name (FQN).

 To view logs for your function with the gcloud CLI, use the logs read command, followed by the name of the function:
 ```
-gcloud functions logs read my-first-function
+gcloud functions logs read user-function-manual --region europe-west3
 ```